Skip to main content

 That last week with her was a blur, as was the funeral.
 I danced and played, and although she couldn’t say anything, a small crack of a smile now and then told me everything.
 And then she was gone, and nothing mattered anymore, or really, nothing was real.

-The eyes of the nurses, the patients, the bargoers, and I knew what I had to do.
+The eyes of the nurses, the patients, the bargoers, met mine, and I knew what I had to do.
 I could hear the bartender behind me, worried, assuring me I could afford a drink, but I wouldn’t find the truth at the bottom of a shot glass.
 I swung the door open away from the dark abyss and drooping shoulders, and I met her.
 Her eyes were golden and bright, always leading me.
 And I knew her name again.

 I was free.